 About this recipe:A refreshing change from orange marmalade.
 It's delicious on wheaten bread or treacle scones or you can stir a few tablespoons into a fruit crumble for added zing.
 It's also delicious with savoury dishes like baked ham or sticky ribs.
-This recipe makes enough for 2 large (500g) jars with a little left over.
+This recipe makes enough for 4 to 5 (250ml) jars, or 2 large (500ml) jars with a little left over.

 315g very fresh ginger

 Add to shopping list

 Turn this recipe into a shopping list you can print, email, view on your mobile or shop online.
 It's free!
 Powered by Whisk.com

 Peel the ginger and divide it in half; chop half into cubes and grate the other half.

 Place the ginger into a large saucepan with water over medium heat, bring to the boil, and reduce heat to a simmer.
 Cover the pot, and simmer the ginger until tender, about 1 hour 15 minutes.
 Add more water if needed to keep mixture from drying out.
 Pour the cooked ginger through a sieve and retain 120ml of the ginger-flavoured water.
 Place the cooked ginger in a bowl with the retained liquid, and cool at least 4 hours or overnight in fridge.

 When ginger is thoroughly cooled, place into a large, heavy-bottomed pot, and stir in the sugar; bring to the boil over medium-high heat, and boil hard for 1 minute, stirring constantly.
 Stir in the liquid pectin, reduce the heat to very low and cook for 7 more minutes, stirring and skimming foam from top of marmalade.